gameshowstudio/gameshowstudio.github.io/press/index.md

 * connecting to players,
 * assigning players to teams,
 * playing music and sound effects, and
-* connecting to an Apple TV.
+* connecting to a TV.

 The only feature that is not available during the trial is the ability to purchase additional question sets.
 The trial ends after players buzz in twice.
 The trial mode can be used an unlimited number of times; each time it is used, the game ends after players buzz in twice.
 The In-App Purchase unlocks the ability to host games with no buzz-in limit an unlimited number of times.